BogdanClaudiuGeorgescu/Basic_exercises_in_python-/README.md

 **-> Mad Libs Game** - the 13th of November 2024
 - 4 inputs are taken from the user to fill the gaps in an f string.
-- variables and randomization are used ... and a touch of poetry.
+- variables and randomization are used ... with a touch of poetry.

 ## Contributions ##
 - If you have any corrections or improvements, please feel free to contribute.